 In addition, the Mix Editor offers the capability to edit individual EQ parameters dynamically (gain, frequency, Q) or dynamics data (gain/attack/release/threshold/ratio/etc.) as quickly and easily as tweaking a fader move.
 Here, the menu's ease of operation really encourages the user to try various parameter changes for creative effect.
 Very cool.

-NEW FAT CHANNEL The most visually striking aspect of the OS V. 2.0 software is the greatly improved Fat Channel display, which graphically shows the data for any one console channel in a large, easy-to-access, appealing display on your monitor.
+The most visually striking aspect of the OS V. 2.0 software is the greatly improved Fat Channel display, which graphically shows the data for any one console channel in a large, easy-to-access, appealing display on your monitor.
 The overall look of the Fat Channel is intentionally analog in appearance, and it makes changes in EQ, auxes, main fader, bus/tape routing assignments, pan, phase, compression, gating, solo and muting all instantly accessible and fast.